amitraj360/Blur-Image-detection-using-FFT/README.md

 # Blur-Image-detection-using-FFT

-Sure!
-Here's a detailed description of the project "Image Blur Detection and Filtering using FFT" point-wise:

 1. **Project Overview:**
    The project aimed to develop an advanced image processing algorithm to automatically detect and filter out blurry images from a daily photo capture dataset.
 The dataset contained a large number of images captured on a regular basis, and a significant portion of these images were found to be unusable due to blur.
 The goal was to create a solution that could efficiently identify and remove blurry images, thereby improving the overall quality and usability of the dataset.